 The implication that the nation's security is threatened by government employees is absurd.
-In fact there was a public outcry for additional government control of security at airports after nine/eleven not less.
+In fact there was a public outcry for additional government control of security at airports after 9/11 not less.
 These regulations should not be put into force and the existing Civil Service System should be maintained.
-If nine/eleven has caused America to change the way it does business, than the Civil Service System should be modified to accommodate these changes, but the baby shouldn't be thrown out with the bath water.
+If 9/11 has caused America to change the way it does business, then the Civil Service System should be modified to accommodate these changes.